Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Step 1: Create GitLab CI/CD Configuration

-Create a .gitlab-ci.yml file in the root of your repository:
+Create .gitlab-ci.yml in your repo root:

 # .gitlab-ci.yml